Skip to navigation Skip to content

 • If the account details are the same, the customer should contact the financial institution to find out where the payment went.
 The payment would have been sent to the financial institution either 1 or 2 days after the disbursement date (as shown in Cuba)

-If the customer has been told by their financial institution that the payment did not arrive, request a copy of the customer’s bank statement covering 10 days of the disbursement period.
-A statement is not required where the customer’s bank account is different.
+If the financial institution has told the customer the payment did not arrive, ask the customer to provide a copy of their bank statement covering 10 days of the disbursement period.
+If the customer’s bank account was different, do not ask for a copy of the bank statement.

 Once the statement is received, email Cash Management Team to manage.
-Administered Treasury action the request immediately, however it can take up to 6 weeks for a response to be received from the bank.
+Administered Treasury action the request immediately, however it can take up to 6 weeks for a response from the bank.

 Document the following details: